NikolaySuslov/SandboxAssetServer/docs/api.md

 * `404` - No asset with this ID.

-### /assets/*asset_id*/meta/permissions \[?octal=true\]
+### /assets/*asset_id*/meta/permissions \[?permFormat=json\]

 Manage an asset's permissions.
-This endpoint can accept/return either a JSON representation of the asset's permission set, or a UNIX-style octal integer representation, as determined by the truthiness of the query argument `octal`.
-See the permissions module [here](../src/perms.js#L5) and [here](../src/perms.js#L56) for details on how this value is de/constructed.
+This endpoint accepts/returns a UNIX-style octal integer permission representation, or alternatively a JSON representation of the asset's permission set if the query argument `permFormat` is set to `json`.
+See the permissions module [here](../src/perms.js#L5) and [here](../src/perms.js#L56) for details on how the packed octal value is de/constructed.

 * `GET` - Returns the asset's permissions.
 * `POST` - Sets the permissions on the asset to the given permission set.
 Note that only the asset uploader and members of a write-permitted group can set permissions.